mahparsa/Optimization-Methods/README.md

 ACO is ant colony optimization algorithm.
 I have used ACO for solving the **channel allocation problem** in "Ad Hoc Wireless Networks"
 # ICA
  Imperialist competitive algorithm (ICA) has been used for solving the **channel allocation problem** in "Ad Hoc Wireless Networks"
+ For more information related to #ICA refer to https://en.wikipedia.org/wiki/Imperialist_competitive_algorithm
  # GA
  Genetic Algorithm  has been used for solving the **channel allocation problem** in "Ad Hoc Wireless Networks"